 Unspoken Prayer Requests

-Spiritual warfare never ceases, and I think a lot of us are seeing it ramp up in these last days on earth.
+Spiritual warfare never ceases, and I know a lot of us are seeing it ramp up in these last days on earth.
+It's like our enemy and legions know their time is short so they are throwing everything they have into the battle.
 We can take hope and rejoice in the FACT that God never stops working on our behalf.
+God wins.

 My love to all.
-We are praying for you too, dear reader whether you be family, close friends, new to the blog, acquaintances, and estranged family.
+We are praying for you too, dear reader whether you be family, close friends, new to the blog, acquaintances, or estranged family.

 If you would like us to pray specifically for you and yours, please contact me through the email in the header.